robotastic/trunk-recorder/README.md

  - Conventional P25 & analog systems, where each group has a dedicated RF channel
  - SDRs that use the OsmoSDR source ( HackRF, RTL - TV Dongles, BladeRF, and more)
  - Ettus USRPs
- - P25 Phase 1 & Analog voice channels
+ - P25 Phase 1, P25 Phase 2 & Analog voice channels

 I have tested things on both Unbuntu: 16.04, 14.04; OSX 10.10, OSX 10.11, 10.12.
 I have been using it with an Ettus b200, 3xRTL-SDR dongles and a HackRF Jawbreaker.